I help you make sense of the journey you've been on.

 I convinced the editor of my local paper to give me a shot as a rookie Sports Reporter.
 I didn’t have any experience or qualifications.
 But I could touch type and I knew a lot about sports.
 That was enough.

 Since then I’ve worked as an award-winning freelance journalist for various newspapers and magazines including: ESPN.com, Metro, New Zealand Geographic, Sky Sport The Magazine, Herald on Sunday, and the Sunday Star Times.
+I also spent five years working with Red Bull as the NZ editor of their global magazine, The Red Bulletin.

 I wrote my first book in 2016 and since then I’ve written six books and hundreds of Origin Stories for owners, founders and entrepreneurs.